-Following extensive trials, safe and effective COVID-19 vaccines have been approved for use in the UK and are being delivered according to the priority identified by the Joint Committee of Vaccination and Immunisation (JCVI).
-You can find out more about COVID-19 vaccination and if you're in a priority group on NHS.UK.
+Following extensive trials, safe and effective COVID-19 vaccines are approved for use in the UK and are being delivered according to the priority identified by the Joint Committee of Vaccination and Immunisation (JCVI).
+Find out more about COVID-19 vaccination on NHS.UK.

 Who can get the COVID-19 vaccine

 - you're at high risk from COVID-19 (clinically extremely vulnerable)

 - you have a condition that puts you at higher risk (clinically vulnerable)